← Back to blog

 Total daily GB = sum(camera bitrate Mbps × 10.8)

-Then multiply by retention days and add 20-30% overhead for spikes and operational cushion.
-Validate with real traffic after deployment.
+Multiply this by retention days and add 20-30% overhead for traffic spikes and operational buffer.
+Refine calculations with actual deployment data.

 Common mistakes that collapse retention